 • Change sides periodically so one side doesn’t get sore

-• Aim for turning the skin pink
+• Aim for turning the skin pink on white skin or a darker color on dark skin

 With a little practice, you’ll be a pro before you know it.
 This technique can also be used on adults with the upper respiratory conditions and tight neck and shoulder muscles.